cbor-wg/CBORbis/j.md

 precede discontinuities in national calendars).
 The same applies to non-finite values.

-To indicate fractional seconds, floating-point values can be used within Tag number 1 instead of integer values.
+To indicate fractional seconds, floating point values can be used within Tag 1 instead of integer values.
 Note that this generally requires binary64 support, as binary16 and binary32 provide non-zero fractions of seconds only for a short period of time around early 1970.
-An application that requires Tag number 1 support may restrict the enclosed value to be an integer (or a floating-point value) only.
+An application that requires Tag 1 support may restrict the tagged value to be an integer (or a floating-point value) only.

 ### Bignums {#bignums}

-Protocols using tag numbers 2 and 3 extend the generic data model ({{cbor-data-models}}) with "bignums" representing arbitrarily sized integers.
+Protocols using tag values 2 and 3 extend the generic data model ({{cbor-data-models}}) with "bignums" representing arbitrarily sized integers.
 In the generic data model, bignum values are not equal to integers from the basic data model, but specific data models can